INTRODUCTION

 THE IMMUNE SYSTEM’S ROLE AND ALCOHOL’S IMPACT

 The immune system serves as your body’s defence mechanism, identifying and eliminating harmful pathogens.
-However, alcohol interferes with this vital process.
+However, understanding how alcohol intake affects the immune system reveals that alcohol interferes with this vital process.
 It hampers the production of white blood cells, such as lymphocytes and macrophages, which are critical for fighting off infections.
 Furthermore, alcohol affects communication between immune cells, reducing their ability to coordinate a response to threats.

 HOW EXCESSIVE ALCOHOL WEAKENS IMMUNE DEFENCES